charlie83xt/solana-lottery-bots/README.md

 # solana-lottery-bots
-These scripts are meant to trigger important information transfers to our communication channels & socials.
+This repository contains scripts designed to automate the process of checking for the latest lottery claims and announcing them on our communication channels and social media platforms.
+It is configured to run automatically using GitHub Actions.